ArturDworaczek/AC-Server-NoHesi/README.md

 # Assetto Corsa No Hesi - Server Files
  Server files for Assetto Corsa No Hesi Server - Dense Traffic.
 Posted here so you do not have to go through the struggle of configurating it yourself.
+Some modded cars may contain DLC content.

 ## Install these frameworks (Windows)
 [.NET SDK 7.0.100](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-7.0.100-windows-x64-installer)